AUSAXS/AUSAXS/README.md

 # Installation
 ## Compile from source
 The software can easily be compiled from source with only a few steps.
-Both GCC and Clang v15+ are supported, though GCC is the preferred option for optimal efficiency.
+GCC, Clang v15+, and MSVC are supported, though GCC is the preferred option for optimal efficiency.

 ### Linux
 1. Make sure you have the prerequisites installed